erick2red/calendar-docs/flows.md

 *Update the app date*

 * API: `update_view`: update only the active view
-  2. queue resize/redraw if visible
-  3. retrieve/set new time-range (always)
   4. update NavBar headers

 *Update the app date. v2*